gustavocodigo/text2speech_pi_ai_scrapper/README.md

 ![image](https://github.com/gustavocodigo/text2speech_pi_ai_scrapper/assets/108258194/332f74bd-ff3d-4302-88ba-a0ee9443d02a)

-**you can type your text and click in generate**
+**you can type text then click in generate**

-the text will be displayed on the screeb, that you can play directly and they are saved in the folder
+the audio will be displayed on the screen, that you can play directly and they are saved in the folder
 ```
 audios
 ```